rasools/rasools.github.io/content/authors/admin/_index.md

     - course: PhD in Systems Biology
       institution: Chalmers University of Technology
       year: 2021
-    - course: Msc in Cell and Molecular Biology
+    - course: MSc in Cell and Molecular Biology
       institution: National Institute of Genetic Engineering and Biotechnology (NIGEB)
       year: 2014
     - course: BSc in Cell and Molecular Biology